openzfs/openzfs-docs/docs/Performance and Tuning/Workload Tuning.rst

 PostgreSQL
 ~~~~~~~~~~

 Make separate datasets for PostgreSQL's data and WAL.
-Set ``recordsize=8K``
+Set
-on both to avoid expensive partial record writes.
-Set ``logbias=throughput``
+``compression=lz4`` and ``recordsize=32K`` (64K also work well, as
+does the 128K default) on both.
+Configure ``full_page_writes = off``
+for PostgreSQL, as ZFS will never commit a partial write.
+For a database
+with large updates, experiment with ``logbias=throughput`` on
-on PostgreSQL's data to avoid writing twice.
+PostgreSQL's data to avoid writing twice, but be aware that with this
+setting smaller updates can cause severe fragmentation.

 SQLite
 ~~~~~~